pspacewoman/2D-Shooter-Game-In-Unity/README.md

 - Understanding how Unity attributes can be modified by both unity and by visual studio

 ### 4. Finishing the Project
+- Build Game Profiles for MaC, Windows, WebGl
+- Tested on Web and MacOS - Success
+- Uploaded the game on itch.io for view (https://priyanshi-singh.itch.io/2d-shooter-game-unity)

+<img width="1438" alt="VS Code" src="https://github.com/user-attachments/assets/9df52f45-3381-4998-b960-edd5e0a3a807" />

 - Upcoming: Visual Studio Code Script adding on GitHub: IN PROGRESS
 - Attachments: IN PROGRESS
 - Scaling Up the project with more functionalities

-- Took screenshots during the live game demo
--

-<img width="1438" alt="VS Code" src="https://github.com/user-attachments/assets/9df52f45-3381-4998-b960-edd5e0a3a807" />